zachtib/Frisky/README.md

 Because Frisky is event driven, you will need to emulate events coming from Slack in order to test your featured end-to-end.
 However, a test case class is provided to more easily test simple plugins.

+When running locally, Frisky uses a sqlite database by default.
+If you wish to use a Postgres database, you will need to install the psycopg2 bindings.

 ## Writing a plugin
 To create a plugin, add a python file underneath the `plugins/` directory.
 Inside this file, import and extend the base frisky plugin `frisky.plugins.FriskyPlugin`.
 This class contains the base functionality you'll need for a new plugin.